 Produced by J.J.
 Abrams and directed by Julius Avery (Son of a Gun), OVERLORD lands on 4K Ultra HD, Blu-ray, and DVD February 19 from Paramount Home Media Distribution.
 Here is my review: Read more

 I wanted to see Alita: Battle Angel from the second I saw the trailer.
 It looked amazing.
 Except those eyes – Alita’s big giant eyes freaked me out but the rest of it was promising.
 This is from director Robert Rodriguez who gave us From Dusk till Dawn, the series and Sin City but neither of these (or anything else he’s done) really reminded me of the tone here, so I wasn’t sure what Alita: Battle Angel would actually be like.
 Read more

 This week I watched The Lego Movie 2: The Second Part.
 I really liked the first Lego Movie, though I have to say I wasn’t sold on the ending.
 I don’t want to say what that ending is, just in case it’s a spoiler (it’s not in the trailers for the sequel, after all) Those of you who have seen it know what I mean – how would they build on what they revealed in the first one?
 Read more

-Friendo Issue 3 hits comic book store shelves February 13, 2019 from Vault Comics, writer Alex Paknadel, artist Martin Simmonds, colorist Dee Cunniffe and letterer Taylor Esposito.
+Friendo Issue 4 hits comic book store shelves February 13, 2019 from Vault Comics, writer Alex Paknadel, artist Martin Simmonds, colorist Dee Cunniffe and letterer Taylor Esposito.
 Here is my advanced review: Read more